Photo : WA Grapevine Germplasm Collection vines, Manjimup, Western Australia

 Welcome to the Western Australian Vine Improvement Association Incorporated.
 (WAVIA)

-WAVIA WILL NOT BE ABLE TO SUPPLY ANY CUTTINGS IN 2024 DUE TO SEVERAL BIOSECURITY INCIDENTS.
+WAVIA WILL NOT BE ABLE TO SUPPLY ANY CUTTINGS FROM THE MANJIMUP COLLECTIONS FOR THE FORESEEABLE FUTURE DUE TO SEVERAL UNRESOLVED BIOSECURITY INCIDENTS.

 A CONTINUING PLANT PEST CONTROL ORDER RELATING TO Diaporthe Ampelina IS IN PLACE AT THE MANJIMUP HORTICULTURE CENTRE, FIRST IMPLEMENTED ON 10TH MAY 2023.

-ANOTHER NATIONAL PLANT BIO-SECURITY INCIDENT RELATING TO Agrobacterium tumefaciens HAS EMERGED IN THE EASTERN STATES.
-WAVIA IS AWAITING FURTHER INFORMATION AND LINKS.
-(February 2024) WAVIA is an industry-based not for profit organisation that works to facilitate the access, production and distribution of improved planting material to the viticulture industry of Western Australia.
+WAVIA is an industry-based not for profit organisation that works to facilitate the access, production and distribution of improved planting material to the viticulture industry of Western Australia.
 WAVIA was formed in 1993 and the association comprises volunteer industry representatives and collaborates with the Department of Primary Industry and Regional Development (DPIRD), Western Australia.
-WAVIA follows guidance on national policy issues raised by the National Vine Improvement body AVIA, www.avia.org.au
+WAVIA follows guidance on national policy issues raised by the National Vine Improvement body AVIA, www.avia.org.au and the Vine Industry Nursery Association VINA.

 Why vine improvement?High vineyard establishment costs and therefore the life expectancy of a grapevine means it is crucial to use the best available planting material.
 Improved planting material increases the possibility of achieving desired yield and quality specifications and also assists with industry competitiveness.